 - Be an executive of the organization and establish his or her right not to be sacked as a director

 - Enjoy ‘drag along’ rights if the organisation is sold – i.e. the majority can sell out their shares except same offer is likewise made to the minority.
 They can’t just be ignored if most of the share of the business is sold to an outsider.

 - Not be compelled to sell their shares

 Moreover, an agreement can only be changed when all the shareholders approve it, while the articles can be changed by a 75% majority.
-This action can be unfavorable to the minority if they do not concur with the changes made to the articles.
+This action can be unfavourable to the minority if they do not concur with the changes made to the articles.

 Advantages of a shareholders’ agreement to majority shareholders

-The majority shareholders have a tendency to gain more when there is no agreement in place.
+The majority of shareholders have a tendency to gain more when there is no agreement in place.
 They hold most of the shares and voting power, therefore the majority rule, so they can do just about anything they like.
 Nevertheless, they have little power to really compel the minority to offer their shares or keep them from selling to the wrong individual.
 This is the point an agreement can be truly useful to major shareholders.

 Drag along rights

 Drag along rights can be incorporated into a shareholders’ agreement to compel the minority to sell their shares if a reasonable offer has been made to the majority.
 Basically, the majority can simply ‘drag-along’ the minority to prevent being caged and not able to sell due to the minority reluctance.